-We recorded income from operations of \$168.1 million in 2012 compared to income from operations of \$1.2 million in 2011.
-The increase in net income from operations was primarily attributable to both a \$139.1 million gain on the sale of our interconnect hardware development program to Intel and an increase in gross profit of \$56.8 million in 2012 over 2011 due to higher product revenue.
-This was partially offset by lower service revenue and lower gross profit on service revenue.
-Operating expenses increased \$29.0 million principally due to additional investments in research and development activities, lower research and development reimbursements and an additional \$12.7 million in incentive-based compensation and commissions.
-Incentive compensation costs are principally driven by pre-bonus operating income and, to a lesser extent, product revenue.
+We recorded income from operations of \$21.7 million in 2013 compared to income from operations of \$168.1 million in 2012.
+The decrease in net income from operations was primarily attributable to a \$139.1 million gain on the sale of our interconnect hardware development program to Intel in 2012 and an increase in operating expenses of \$40.5 million in 2013.
+This was partially offset by an increase in gross profit of \$33.1 million in 2013.
+Operating expenses increased principally due to additional investments in research and development activities, particularly in big data analytics, lower research and development reimbursements and increased average headcount in all areas to help generate increased revenue and support investments in the business.

-Net income increased from \$14.3 million in 2011 to \$161.2 million in 2012 due to the increase in operating income discussed above, partially offset by an increase in income tax expense of \$21.7 million.
+Net income decreased from \$161.2 million in 2012 to \$32.2 million in 2013 due to the decrease in operating income discussed above, partially offset by an increase in income tax benefit of \$18.7 million.

-Net cash provided by operations during 2012 was \$156.9 million, as compared to net cash used in operations of \$3.8 million in 2011.
-The increase in net cash provided by operations was principally due to higher net income and higher collections from customers.
+Net cash used in operations during 2013 was \$87.4 million, as compared to net cash provided by operations of \$156.9 million in 2012.
+The decrease in net cash provided by operations was principally due to lower net income and the timing of collections from customers, particularly as it relates to revenue that was recognized in the fourth quarter of each fiscal year.